بِسم الله الرحمنِ الرحيم

 There are 4 schools of thought in Islamic Jurisprudence (Fiqh); (i) Hanafi, (ii) Maliki, (iii) Shafi’i, and (iv) Hanbali.
 These schools represent clearly spelled out methodologies for interpreting the Shari'a.
-It is a consenses opinion that a Muslim should choose a single School of Thought and follow it in all matters.
-However, rulings from other Schools of thoughts can be sought as relaxation (Rukhsa) in exceptional issues.
-The basic Islamic law (Sharia) does not change but Fiqh rulings can change as per requirements.
-For instance, when tobacco appeared in the market it was declared 'disliked' because of its smell.
-When it was known that smoking was injurious to health, that ruling was changed to 'forbidden'.
+It is a consensus opinion that a Muslim should choose a single School of Thought and follow it in all matters.
+However, rulings from other Schools of thoughts can be sought as relaxation (Rukhsa) in exceptional issues on the advise of a Mufti.

 The Muslims Sects should not be confused and overlapped with the School of thoughts of Islamic Jurisprudence (Fiqh).
 When we talk of different sects of Muslims, it means that these groups have broken away from the ‘Correct Islamic Faith’, though they claim themselves to be truthful Muslims.

-The avoidance of drawing conclusions on the basis of Qiyas and Ra'y was put up as a 'principle of Jurisprudence' by Dawud Ibn Khalaf (d.884) who was known as Az-Zahiri (literalist) because he relied exclusively in the literal meaning (zahiri ma’ana ) of Qur'an and hadith and rejected not only ra'y (opinion) and Istihsan (compassion) but reasoning by as well.
+The avoidance of drawing conclusions on the basis of Qiyas and Ra'y was put up as a 'principle of Jurisprudence' by Dawud Ibn Khalaf (d.884) who was known as Az-Zahiri (literalist) because he relied exclusively in the literal meaning (zahiri ma’ana ) of Qur'an and Ahadith and rejected not only ra'y (opinion) and Istihsan (compassion) but reasoning as well.

-All four Islamic schools of thoughts, Hanafi, Maliki, Shafe’i and Hanbali, are respected as valid legal schools of Islam that have arrived through their analysis of the Qur'an and Sunnah.
+All four Islamic schools of thought, Hanafi, Maliki, Shafe’i and Hanbali, are respected as valid legal schools of Islam that have arrived through their analysis of the Qur'an and Sunnah.
 In fact the differences between the schools are considered a blessing in disguise as it gives freedom of choice to the people as per their personal inclination.

 By tenth century the primary law-making activity was not considered necessary and activity of the jurists remained limited to interpretation and explanation of the existing 4 schools, bringing it up-to-date with life as the conditions changed.
 The scholars used to put their own doctrines under guidance the of their Imams.